-During 2006, Wabtec implemented changes to its compensation structure for non-employee directors.
-In summary each non-employee director of Wabtec receives an annual cash retainer equal to \$35,000 for their services as a director.
-In addition, each director is entitled to receive \$1,500 for each Board meeting or Board committee meeting that they attend in person and \$1,000 for each Board meeting or Board committee meeting in which they participate by telephone.
+Each non-employee director of Wabtec receives an annual cash retainer equal to \$35,000 for their services as a director.
+In addition, each director is entitled to receive \$1,500 for each Board meeting or Board committee meeting that he attends in person and \$1,000 for each Board meeting or Board committee meeting in which he participates by telephone.
 All directors are reimbursed for their out-of-pocket expenses incurred in connection with attendance at meetings and other activities relating to the Board or its committees.

 In addition, the non-employee directors also participate in the Amended and Restated 1995 Non-Employee Directors' Fee and Stock Option Plan.
 Under this plan, newly elected directors are eligible to receive 5,000 stock options (vesting one-third on each subsequent anniversary date) and 1,500 shares of Wabtec common stock upon their initial election to the Board (unless his or her first election was at an annual meeting or within 3 months prior to the anniversary date of the last annual meeting).

 Each non-employee director is entitled to receive 1,500 shares of Wabtec common stock annually on the first business day following the annual meeting of stockholders.
-Each nonemployee director serving on the Board at that time received 1,500 shares of Wabtec common stock on May 17, 2006.
-Each non-employee director also receives 4,000 stock options each January 2nd during the term of his or her service on the Board.
+Each non-employee director serving on the Board at that time received 1,500 shares of Wabtec common stock on May 16, 2007 or, in the case of Mr. Hehir, on July 25, 2007.
+Each non-employee director also receives 4,000 stock options each January 3rd during the term of his or her service on the Board.
 Such grants are priced at the average of the high and low stock price on the date granted.
-On January 3, 2006, each non-employee director serving on the Board at that time received 4,000 options at a grant price of \$26.66.
-These options vest over a 3-year period.
+On January 3, 2007, each non-employee director serving on the Board at that time received 4,000 options at a grant price of \$30.29 These options vest over a 3-year period.
 The committee administering the plan has authority to modify the number of options granted upon election and annually as well as the vesting periods of these options.